BusinessQuarterly Report9 min readPublished May 11, 2026

 01Why H1 Investment MattersCapital flows are the leading indicator.

 Venture capital allocation is a forward indicator for the capability landscape twelve to eighteen months out.
 Companies funded in H1 2026 are the categories operators will be procuring from across H2 and into H1 2027.
-The retrospective is therefore not a backward-looking artefact — it is the procurement roadmap, derived from the allocation choices of a group with strong information asymmetry on commercial traction.
+The retrospective is therefore not a backward-looking artefact — it is a procurement roadmap, derived from the allocation choices of a group with strong information asymmetry on commercial traction.

 Why this retrospective is procurement input, not market commentary